What is zero trust?

 In addition to data, zero trust security can be applied to applications, endpoints, networks, and similar assets.

-Zero trust is a security mindset that verifies the safety of everything that accesses your information assets that should be protected.
-It helps prevent threats to information assets based on the phrase "trust no one implicitly".
+Zero trust is a security mindset that helps ensure the safety of everything that accesses your information assets and helps prevent threats to information assets based on the phrase "trust no one implicitly".

 Today’s IT environment has evolved.
 Cloud service adoption is much more common, virtually everyone has at least one mobile device on them at all times, and the internet of things (IoT) ensures that everyone is connected.
 How users access information assets is also diversifying, and it’s virtually impossible to protect our endpoint devices, network, data, and applications while leveraging yesterday’s conventional security measures.